If you’ve landed here, you’re just like me, looking for ways to make money from home – without the typical 9-5 gig.

 3. Must be self-motivated

 Doing any kind of work from home requires you to be self-motivated.
-You do not have a boss hovering over your or checking your work, so you need to be able to play that role with yourself.
+You won’t have a boss hovering over your or checking your work, so you need to be able to play that role with yourself.

 I’ve found that one of the best ways to keep motivated is to read quotes and articles written by other entrepreneurs.
 You can also hire a coach or mentor to help you push past any blocks you may have that keep you from reaching your full potential.